NCAR/ccpp-framework/doc/CCPPtraining/source/Introduction.rst

 | ``%``                  | Command-line prompt          | ``% cd $TOP_DIR``                     |
 +------------------------+------------------------------+---------------------------------------+

-Following these typefaces and conventions, shell commands, code examples, namelist varialbes, etc. will be presented in this style:
+Following these typefaces and conventions, shell commands, code examples, namelist variables, etc. will be presented in this style:

 .. code-block:: console